emojiseed/bip-emojiseed/README.md

 **BIPEmojiSeed** is the official **Bitcoin Improvement Proposal (BIP)** for a global BIP39 wordlist to emojiset standard:

-There are several reasons why this is needed:

-- It secures seedlists with an emoji-based mnemonic cypher
-- It reduces human error in handling mnemonics
-- Builds cross-lingual, cross-cultural, multi-functional memorability
-- Creates a foundation for **mneumonic devices**, **wallet UIs**, **educational tools**, and **next-gen apps**

 ---

 ## 🌐 Overview